 Yes, the University of Arizona requires a minimum GPA of 3.0 based on a 4.0 scale for admission.
 Students should be near completion of a four-year Bachelor's degree, or a comparable degree.
 An MS degree is not required for admission into our PhD program.

-Applicants whose native language is not English, or who do not have a degree from an English-speaking university, must submit a minimum TOEFL (Test of English as a Foreign Language) score of 550 paper based (PB), 79 internet based (iBT), or IELTS (International English Language Testing System) composite score of 7 (no subject area below a 6).
+Applicants whose native language is not English, or who do not have a degree from an English-speaking university, must submit an Acceptable English Proficiency credential.

 For information about these requirements and others start here: